VilainLab/CBU/pipelines.md

 * BBDuk
 * cutadapt

-Extraction and alignment of fragments of target molecules is performed followed by assembly of overlapping fragmented sequencing reads into long-enough CDR3 containing contigs using the MiXCR pipeline to analyze TCR or Ig repertoire from sequencing data sequencing data.
+Extraction and alignment of fragments of target molecules is performed followed by assembly of overlapping fragmented sequencing reads into long-enough CDR3 containing contigs using the MiXCR pipeline to analyze TCR or Ig repertoire from sequencing data.

 ## **Metagenomics/Microbiome**